UAW Solidarity House | 8000 East Jefferson Avenue

 Throughout his life Williams has been politically active.
 As director he was a strong advocate for workers’ rights, through political action, organizing and contract bargaining.
 He developed strategies that supported and elected political leaders that safeguard labor unions in the states of Iowa, Illinois, Wisconsin and Minnesota.
 In Illinois he led coalitions that successfully pushed Unemployment-Tech bill legislation which became law in 2005.
 This groundbreaking law gave locked out workers the right to unemployment benefits.

-Against all odds, Williams was a key factor in the election of Gov. Chet Culver of Iowa when others said it was an impossible task.
-In 2007 he was central in orchestrating then-candidate Barack Obama’s upset win in Iowa that launched his successful candidacy for United States presidency.
+Against all odds, Williams was a key factor in the election of Governor Chet Culver of Iowa when others said it was an impossible task.
+In 2007 he was central in orchestrating then-candidate Barack Obama’s upset win in Iowa that launched his successful candidacy for United States Presidency.

 When his home plant closed in 1988, Brother Williams became, and remains, a member of UAW Local 807 in Burlington, Iowa.